 The “best” home loan means different things for different borrowers.
-But it’s usually a combination of a low interest rate, minimal fees, flexible repayments and features like offset accounts.
+However, it’s usually a combination of a low-interest rate, minimal fees, flexible repayments and features like offset accounts.

-- A low interest rate.
+- A low-interest rate.
 A lower interest rate means lower repayments.
-Shaving just a few points off your interest rate can unlock enormous savings over the life of a 30-year mortgage.
+Shaving even a few points off your interest rate can unlock enormous savings over the life of a 30-year mortgage.

 - Limited fees.
-A home loan that hits you with multiple fees is probably going to cost you more than you realise over time.
+A mortgage that hits you with multiple fees is probably going to cost you more over time than you realise.
 Check a loan’s comparison rate to get a better idea of the added cost of fees.

 More guides to finding the right loan for you